DGCA hopes 'sick leave protest' at IndiGo, Go First will end soon | Business

 - India

-''We are closely monitoring the situation.
+In a statement on 'sick leave protest', the Directorate General of Civil Aviation (DGCA) said, ''We are closely monitoring the situation.
 As of now, operations are normal.
-Hopefully, it will be resolved shortly,'' the Directorate General of Civil Aviation (DGCA) said in a statement.

-IndiGo has started taking disciplinary action against the technicians who went on mass sick leave in the last six days protesting against low pay, sources said.
+Hopefully, it will be resolved shortly.''
+IndiGo has started taking disciplinary action against the aircraft maintenance technicians (AMTs) who went on mass sick leave in the last six days protesting against low pay, sources said.

 On July 2, around 55 percent of IndiGo's domestic flights were delayed as a significant number of its cabin crew members went on leave, with sources saying they reportedly went for an Air India recruitment drive.